You've decided to get married

-Do I have to go to church to have my wedding at St Mary's?
+Do we have to be members of the congregation or go to church to have our wedding at St Mary's?

 No, every couple will be responded to based on pastoral need.

-Generally the wedding fee, for the use of the Church, is £424.00, however there may be significant reductions for particular circumstances e.g. low income.
-This can be discussed, in confidence, with the rector.
+- The church fee is £250 however a reduction may be possible for particular circumstances e.g. low income.
+This can be discussed, in confidence, with the Rector.